Supervisory Board and Executive Board

 M.P.
 (Paul) Sheffield (1961)

 Mr Sheffield studied civil engineering at the University of Surrey (United Kingdom).
-He is a chartered engineer and fellow at the British Institution of Civil Engineers and was president of that Institution during 2019/20.
-From 1983 to 2014 he was employed by the Kier Group, a large British construction and property development group listed on the London stock exchange, where he held a number of management positions.
+He is a Chartered Engineer and Fellow at the British Institution of Civil Engineers.
+From 1983 to 2014 he was employed by the Kier Group, a large British construction and property development group, listed on the London stock exchange, where he held a number of management positions.
 Mr Sheffield spent the first 17 years of his career working on significant infrastructure and construction projects around the world, including seven years as a project director on power stations in the United Kingdom, desalination plants in Saudi Arabia and underground railways in Hong Kong.
-He then spent seven years running business units within the United Kingdom and in 2005 he joined the board of Kier Group with responsibility for global construction activities.
-He was appointed as chief executive officer in 2010.
-In 2014 Mr Sheffield left the Kier Group for Laing O’Rourke, the largest private construction company in the United Kingdom, where he was a member of the executive committee until 2017, responsible for their activities in Europe and the Middle East.
-Mr Sheffield is a British national and did not own shares in the Company’s capital per 31 December 2020.
+He then spent seven years running business units within the United Kingdom and in 2005 he joined the Board of Kier Group with responsibility for global construction activities.
+He was appointed as Chief Executive Officer in 2010.
+In 2014 Mr Sheffield left the Kier Group for Laing O’Rourke, the largest private construction company in the United Kingdom, where he was a member of the Executive Committee until 2017, responsible for their activities in Europe and the Middle East.

 Mr Sheffield was appointed to the Supervisory Board in 2017.

-Mrs Valentin was appointed to the Supervisory Board in 2017.
+Dr Skorupska was appointed to the Supervisory Board in 2021.

 ||Date of initial appointment||Year of reappointment